 Drug abuse is associated with a string of negative effects on individual users, families, society, and the broader nation.
 One area that has often been neglected in research is the effects of drug abuse on health care.
-This post will focus on the effects of drug abuse on healthcare in its entirety.
+This post will answer the question, How Does Drug Abuse Affect Health Care?
 This includes the professionals, services, costs, and facilities.

 According to various studies, primary care addicts with moderate or mild drug abuse increase their chances of experiencing other medical conditions.
 Generally, drug abuse and health care are intertwined in so many ways.